| | Clew's Reviews, February 02, 2006Bold as Love, Gwyneth Jones

 broad men in sensible waistcoats and braces, familiarly calling Ax "lad"

 as they negotiate a truce in a religious shooting war.
+My second caveat is that the editing is just slightly

 off.
 This was originally published by Gollancz (an imprint of Orion